nfriedly/contentful-dictate/README.md

 ![screenshot](public/img/screenshot.png)

+## Browser support

+Works in recent versions of Chrome and Firefox, and possibly IE/Edge (untested).
+Does not work in Safari due to bugs in Safari's WebSocket implementation (as of v9.1.1).

 ## Setup:

 There are a few different steps to getting this set up.
 You'll need accounts at [Contentful] and [Bluemix].